EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/nereid.md

 is your spellcasting ability for these spells.

 #### Amphibious
-You can breath both air and water.
+You can breathe both air and water.
 You must drink four times as much water per day as other creatures your size.

 #### Cleansing Body